 There was rejoicing recently among garden-lovers at the footage of this remarkable jungle garden which was shown as part of Monty Don's BBC television series Around the World in 80 Gardens.
 Here at last was firm evidence that the garden had not literally fallen down and been consumed by the jungle, as had been rumoured.
 In fact Las Pozas is in fine fettle, lovingly maintained by a dedicated team of gardeners.
 English eccentric and patron of surrealism Edward James built this place over 20 years starting in the Fifties - a labyrinth of outlandish buildings and structures can be discovered strewn across some 80 acres of jungle, which is always on the verge of overwhelming it.
 Las Pozas means "The Pools", and a series of waterfalls gurgles away beneath platforms and hair-raising walkways, suspended in the jungle canopy.

+Today the magic of Las Pozas can be experienced, from within as James himself intended, and across the road from the main garden entrance, is the only private portion of these gardens.
 Recently restored as a private residence by international award-winning architect Christopher H. L. Owen, the aptly named Casa de Los Peristilos and two of James' more famous sculptures: Homage de Max Ernst and Casa de las Plantas, also restored by the owner/architect.

 Born to immense wealth and privilege in 1907, James led a life that imitated the surrealist art he loved and collected.